odaifarhat/Project_AI_smartmethods_chatbot_voice-ar/README.md

 # Project_AI_smartmethods_chatbot_voice-ar

-It's Celine Voice Assist's smart methods of helping, welcoming, and delivering company services and can be programmed to do more.
+It is Celine Voice Assistant in Arabic of helping, welcoming, and delivering company services  and can be programmed to do more.

 # Used pip install to install these libraries: